 If you and your spouse are considering a divorce, you may have deep concerns about how your separation will play out in court.
 In addition to the expense and stress of divorce litigation, you may worry that a judge will have the final say about important financial and family decisions, especially if you have children.
 Both are confidential and preserve your privacy.

 Both divorce mediation and collaborative divorce offer alternatives to litigation that may help you to keep costs down and minimize antagonism while taking control of your own future.

 During divorce mediation, you and your spouse meet with a neutral mediator.
-In addition to facilitating communication, this trained third-party advisor can help identify points of conflict and explore creative solution that work for you both.
-During mediation, you may also consult with other professional, including financial advisors and child therapists.
+In addition to facilitating communication, this trained third-party advisor can help identify points of conflict and explore creative solutions that work for you both.
+During mediation, you may also consult with other professionals, including financial advisors and child therapists.